Abhay117004/License-Plate-Number-Recognition-with-Vehicle-Details-Using-Images/Readme.md

 ```
 .
+├── Dockerfile               # Defines the container for deployment
 ├── assets/                  # Screenshots for README
 ├── input_images/            # Stores images uploaded by the user
 ├── cropped_images/          # Stores cropped license plates from YOLO detection